nwcdheap/kops-cn/doc/Helm.md

 tiller-deploy-f9b8476d-hnnmm                                              0/1       ErrImagePull   0          21s
 ```

-If you describe the pod you'll see the image is from `gcr.io/kubernetes-helm/tiller:v2.9.1`, which can not be pulled from China.
+If you describe the pod you'll see the image is from `gcr.io/kubernetes-helm/tiller:v2.11.0`, which can not be pulled from China. (please note the version `v2.11.0` might change over time)

 We need to update the deployment and set another image from ECR